loftwah/tech-101/aws/our-services.md

 * Network security service.
 * Allows you to control inbound and outbound traffic to EC2 instances, RDS databases, and other AWS resources.
 * Provides stateful firewall

+IAM

+* Identity and access management service.
+* Allows you to manage user access to AWS resources.
+* Provides fine-grained access control features.
+* Can be used to secure and control access to AWS resources.